-The tribes were to give cities to the Levites, the number determined by the size of the land they had (which was determined by the size of the tribe).
+The tribes were to give cities to the Levites, the number determined by the size of the land they had (related to the size of the tribe).

 We read in God’s word the importance of the first-fruits, the first-born.

-In Numbers 3 we read God’s intent in consecrating (setting apart) the firstborn (who opens the womb) – And swapping in the Levites for the rest of Israel’s firstborn, and the link to what happened in the rescue out of Egypt.
+In Numbers 3 we read of God’s intent in consecrating, setting apart, the firstborn who opens the womb.
+We read of the Levites being substituted in for the rest of Israel’s firstborn, and the link to what happened in the rescue out of Egypt.

-Romans 12 gives us another layer on this understanding,
+In Romans 12 we have another layer added onto this understanding,

-We are all in Christ set apart and consecrated, and so all that we do is to be first-fruits, given to the Lord.
+We are all in Christ set apart and consecrated.
+So all that we do is to be first-fruits, given to the Lord.

-And as with Israel, so with us – We do not need to give the same as someone else, we do not measure our giving against others in God’s church.
-We give out of whatever measure God has given to us (large or small across many different means and areas).
+As with Israel so with us – We do not need to give the same as someone else, we do not measure our giving against others in God’s church.

 * Dear Lord God,

-Thank You for Your love, for Jesus Your Son, for His sacrifice – You have given to us so very much!
+Thank You for Your love as Father, Son and Spirit – You have given to us so very much!

-Thank You for allowing us ways to give back to You with whatever You give to us.
+Thank You for giving us means to give back to You.

-Please help us to wrestle with what we need to give, how we give, our heart – Not under compulsion but in the freedom that comes through You.
+Please help us to wrestle with what we need to give and how we need to give it.